 Chipotle Mexican Grill

 To track operational performance, Chipotle Mexican Grill has implemented BI for data analysis.
 Chipotle can now track the performance of each restaurant and show extensive information on dashboards as a result of this.
 Most importantly, BI data analysis tool saves the company thousands of hours.

 American Express uses the BI for data analysis to develop new payment service products and market offerings for customers.
 Moreover, using business intelligence analysis, American Express takes steps to retain customers.
 Power BI also helps the company in properly detecting fraud and protecting customers whose credit card data may have been stolen.

 To Sum Up

-Above points definetly shows all benefits of Power BI for data analysis.
-However, advanced implementation of Power BI and Azure still requires an experienced data analyst and a small team of BI specialists.
-This team will integrate, clean up, load and analyze all necessary data.
-Also, it is not an important step to optimize processing efficiency to speed up the operation of procedures.
-At the end, BI specialists will present drawn business applications using interactive dashboards.
+The above points show all benefits of Power BI for data analysis.
+However, the advanced implementation of Power BI and Azure still requires an experienced data science services company and a team of BI specialists.
+This team will integrate, clean up, load, and analyze all necessary data.
+Also, it is important to optimize processing efficiency in order to speed up the operational time of procedures.
+In the end, BI specialists will present drawn business applications using interactive dashboards.

-See how we implement Power BI for one of the global Startups.
+To sum up, see how we implement embedded BI for one of the global Startups.